Leading Brainstorming in the Workplace: Your Free How-to Guide

 At its simplest, brainstorming is a creative technique that aims to generate as many ideas as possible, which makes it a powerful tool for driving creativity and innovation.
 But brainstorming in the workplace isn’t only about innovation.
 It’s a great way to support better outcomes in other areas, too:

 - Collaboration.
 Research reported by Queens University of Charlotte (NC) notes that about 75% of employers rate collaboration and teamwork as “very important,” but that nearly 4 in 10 employees say that collaboration isn’t happening enough in their organizations.
 Brainstorming offers a constructive (and low cost) mechanism for fostering collaboration.
-In fact, when offering advice on creating a collaborative culture, Salesforce advocates the use of brainstorming as a supportive strategy.
+In fact, when offering advice on creating a collaborative culture, advocates the use of brainstorming as a supportive strategy.

 - Team-building.
-Further, Salesforce reported that 97% of surveyed businesspeople and educators blame lack of alignment within teams for adversely affecting project results.
+Salesforce reported that 97% of surveyed businesspeople and educators blame lack of alignment within teams for adversely affecting project results.
 When done correctly, brainstorming provides a framework that establishes common goals and encourages teams to work together, which creates a sense of synergy as members join forces to share and build on ideas.

 - Decision-making.
 Brainstorming is an activity that can be done successfully by individuals as well as groups.
 Still, research suggests that the group setting can be a particularly powerful scenario, especially when decisions need to be made.
 Harvard Business Review noted that “involving others with the relevant knowledge, experience, and expertise [as opposed to considering issues in isolation] improves the quality” of decisions

 Whether you’ve been charged with driving innovation, encouraging collaboration, building stronger teams, or making better decisions, brainstorming can be a powerful multipurpose business (and personal) tool.
-A figurative Swiss Army knife for team leaders.
-But whatever the objectives, it’s crucial that we learn how to use brainstorming’s power for good.

-Now that you know what not to do when leading or participating in a brainstorming session, the three guides below walk you through a before-during-and-after-the-session approach you can apply to set your team up for success.
+This 3-Part Guide walks you through a before-during-and-after-the-session approach you can apply to set your team up for success.

 Take Brainstorming and Team Leadership to the Next Level